 Published by: Springer | Publication date: 04/05/2007Kindle book details: Kindle Edition, 541 pages

-Published by: CRC Press | Publication date: 04/16/2007Kindle book details: Kindle Edition, 541 pages
+Published by: Christian A.Hume | Publication date: 06/21/2016Kindle book details: Kindle Edition, 541 pages

 Unsupervised Machine Learning in Python: Master Data Science and Machine Learning with Cluster Analysis, Gaussian Mixture Models, and Principal Components Analysis